spatton0704/W_S5_Challenge/README.md

 Collaboration between a designer and a web developer can be very powerful.
 Designers excel at creating amazing user experiences and have a keen eye for beauty and usability, while developers are experts in the underlying technology of the product.

 However, it's important to remember that **if a design for a feature exists, it's not a suggestion**.
 Your job as a web developer is to implement the design with as much fidelity as possible.
-While a developer might think they have a better way to arrange elements on the screen, the mocks and designs are the result of research and hard work.
-It's important to treat them with the respect they deserve.

-It's crucial to use the readable texts designed for the user interface **verbatim**.
-If a design reads "Loading Doughnuts...", then "Loading _Your_ Doughnuts..." is incorrect.
-Attention to detail is critical!

-There are other constraints and requirements that must be followed, such as sticking to certain class names or keeping the structure of the HTML a certain way **to avoid breaking the CSS**.
+There are constraints and requirements that must be followed, such as sticking to certain class names or keeping the structure of the HTML a certain way **to avoid breaking the CSS**.

 Fortunately, you have [a very detailed mock](https://w-s5-challenge.herokuapp.com/) that you can load in your browser and inspect in detail, which will make your job much easier.
 And don't worry, **you don't have to write any CSS** because it's already been taken care of!